sk1project/wixpy/docs/writing-json.md

 ## "Name" field
 Application name.
 String value.

+## "ProductCode" field
+Unique product GUID.
+The field is optional.
+If not specified the product id will be generated.
+String value.
+For example, "3AC4B4FF-19C5-4B8F-83AD-BAC3238BF690".

 ## "UpgradeCode" field
 Unique GUID used your application to identify itself.
 Should be the same for all application versions.
 String value.
 For example, "3AC4B4FF-19C5-4B8F-83AD-BAC3238BF690".